Peer Review Process

 Single-Blind Review

-Reviewers remain anonymous while authors' identities are known, ensuring objective evaluation and protecting reviewer independence.
+Reviewers remain anonymous while authors' identities are known.
+This model is designed to support objective evaluation and protect reviewer independence.

-All review processes adhere to Committee on Publication Ethics (COPE) Best Practice Guidelines for ethical publishing.
+Review processes are guided by the Committee on Publication Ethics (COPE) Core Practices for ethical and responsible scholarly publishing.

 Expert Evaluation

-Minimum two independent reviewers with relevant expertise assess each manuscript for quality and significance.
+Each manuscript is ordinarily assigned to a minimum of two independent reviewers with relevant expertise for quality assessment.

 Integrity Protection

-Comprehensive measures to prevent plagiarism, ensure ethical compliance, and maintain confidentiality throughout the process.
+Measures are in place to address plagiarism, support ethical compliance, and maintain confidentiality throughout the review process.

 Policy Peer Review Policy